mattyoung101/aspire_rv32/README.md

 # Aspire - A RISC-V RV32 Processor
-_Aspire_ is a RISC-V CPU, designed in SystemVerilog, that implements the RV32IC_Zmmul_Zicsr instruction set architecture.
-The project will (hopefully) be started in Semester 2 2024, as part of my Bachelor of Computer Science (Honours) thesis at the University of Queensland.
+_Aspire_ is a RISC-V CPU designed for my Bachelor of Computer Science (Honours) thesis project at the University of Queensland.
+The title of the thesis is, "A triple modular redundancy fault tolerant RISC-V processor for safety-critical applications".

-Aspire is designed, verified and synthesised entirely by me, from scratch, using only open-source tools.
+Aspire is designed in SystemVerilog, and implements the RV32IC_Zmmul_Zicsr instruction set architecture.
+The processor uses triple-modular redundancy (TMR) to prevent single-event upsets (SEUs), making it potentially useful in safety-critical and rad-hardened applications.
+Particular industry areas where the processor may be useful include space, defence, medical and automotive.

-**Author:** Matt Young (m.young2@uqconnect.edu.au)
+**Disclaimer:** Although intended for safety-critical applications, Aspire is a thesis project and is not certified or audited in any capacity.
+There is no warranty, and I make no guarantees of correctness.
+Please carefully consider if these factors make Aspire suitable for your use-case.

 ## Features
 - TBA